 So your wallet benefits from the savings, and your health benefits from healthier eating.

 To save even more, you can make your own broth.
 It's not hard, and isn't as time consuming as you've been led to believe.
 You can experiment and personalize it to what you and your family enjoy.
 It creates a wonderful aroma as it cooks too.

-Thaw 2-3 pounds of beef soup bones or shanks, or ham shank, or a whole chicken with bones.
-Add a gallon or more of filtered water, 1½ teaspoon salt, ½ teaspoon pepper, 1-2 bay leaves.
+Thaw 2 to 3 pounds of beef soup bones or shanks, or ham shank, or a whole chicken with bones.
+Add a gallon or more of filtered water, 1½ teaspoon salt, ½ teaspoon pepper and 1 to 2 bay leaves.

-Season with your choice of the following (or follow your own inclination): garlic cloves, carrots, celery, onion, leeks, parsley, basil, oregano, thyme, sage.
-Adding ¼ to ½ c. of vinegar or cooking wine can help pull minerals out of the meat bones into the broth.
+Season with your choice of the following (or follow your own inclination): garlic cloves, carrots, celery, onion, leeks, parsley, basil, oregano, thyme and sage.
+Adding ¼ to ½ cup of vinegar or cooking wine can help pull minerals out of the meat bones into the broth.

-[Note: You can make a vegetarian version of same by skipping the meat step and just adding the vegetables to the water, and simmer at least an hour.]
+[Note: You can make a vegetarian version by skipping the meat step and just adding the vegetables to the water, and simmer at least an hour.]

 This can easily be done in an evening, letting it simmer while you do other things.
 It only takes a few minutes of actual prep time.